jmalp/The-Job-Hunting-AI-Web-Tool/README.md

 - `pdfplumber==0.11.0`
 - `sklearn-features==0.0.2`

-To install all the required Python packages, you can use the `requirements.txt` file included in the API directory.
+You can install the required Python packages using the `requirements.txt` file in the API directory.
 Follow these steps to install the dependencies:

 1. **Create a Virtual Environment (Optional but Recommended):**
    ```bash